 Even small things like them giving comments on what you should do with your car because they helped pay for the down payment can cause friction between you two.
 There’s nothing wrong in accepting financial help from your in-laws especially if you really need it, but remember that there would be expectations and you just have to deal with it along the way.

 4. In-laws who spoil their kids would prevent you from teaching them how to manage money properly.

-You’re trying to teach your daughter the value of saving by using labelled money jars.
+You’re trying to teach your daughter the value of saving by using labeled money jars.
 However, you live with your in-laws who spoil your kids indulgently.
-How can you instil the value of saving money and budgeting to your kids if they have grandparents who cater to their every whim?
+How can you instill the value of saving money and budgeting to your kids if they have grandparents who cater to their every whim?
 Since you’re living with your in-laws, this is a possible financial disaster for your kid’s adult life that you should prevent from happening.

 What you can do is set your foot down when it comes to your kids accepting gifts or money from their grandparents.
 If they insist on giving monetary gifts, let your kid know that you will be putting it towards their college fund.

 5. Living with in-laws might cause your household maintenance budget to be messed up.

 Another huge issue if you have your in-laws living with you is your household maintenance budget.
 Who pays for which item in your monthly expenses?
 Even if your in-laws are more than happy to contribute towards the household expenses, you might feel obligated to also spend your money on them since they are your spouse’s parents.
 To resolve this issue, you might want to set clear boundaries as to who should pay for which part of the household maintenance budget.
 Talk it over with your spouse and your in-laws, so that you can all come up with a reasonable arrangement that will not take its toll on your personal budget as a family.

 Living With The In-Laws Is Costing You A Lot Of Money